Echinocereus engelmannii: Taxonomy

+This species was first described as Cereus engelmannii in 1852 by George Engelmann.
+Charles Lemaire moved this species in to the genus Echinocereus in 1868.
 This species is located within the genus Echinocereus and is taxonomically closest to E. bonkerae Thornber & Bonker, E. dasyacanthus Engelm., E. fasciculatus (Engelm. ex S. Watson) L. D. Benson, E. fendleri (Engelm.)
 Rümpler, E. nicholii (L. D. Benson) B. D. Parfitt, E. papillosus A. Linke ex Rümpler, and E. pectinatus (Scheidw.)
 Engelm..
 These species share the common traits of thick base tepals (>2mm), wide receptacular tubes, and dark coloring of the flower throat.
 Some molecular evidence supports the division of E. engelmannii into two species to distinguish its diploid ancestor E. relictus B. Wellard., which is distributed only in a narrow section of southwestern Utah and northern Arizona.